flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 The **Motion Decoder**, also called 'MDEC' or 'Macroblock Decoder', is another processor living next to the CPU.
 This time, it decompresses 'macroblocks' into a format the GPU can understand.
 A macroblock is a data structure containing an image encoded similarly to JPEG.

-The MDEC decompresses bitmaps consisting of 8x8 pixels at 24 bpp (bits per pixel).
-Overall, the MDEC can compute 9,000 macroblocks per second [@cpu-walker], enabling to stream a 320x240 px **Full-Motion Video** (FMV) at 30 frames per second.
+The MDEC decompresses bitmaps consisting of 8 x 8 pixels at 24 bpp (bits per pixel).
+Overall, the MDEC can compute 9,000 macroblocks per second [@cpu-walker], enabling to stream a 320 x 240 px **Full-Motion Video** (FMV) at 30 frames per second.

 DMA is used to transfer compressed data through the CD-ROM, RAM, and MDEC.
 The same path is used in reverse, though the destination in this case is VRAM.